Ariel-Q/304-Final-paper/README.md

-The decline of Birth rate marks the existance of a species, thus it have come to our attentition to reveal the puzzle behind the fallin of birth rate.
-We have suspected that Economic Recession will affect more than the economic aspect, it could potentially affects the birth rate.
-In this research paper, we will be replicating the paper,"The Puzzle of Falling US Birth rate" and explore more addition to the sudden decline and relationship bettween recession and birth rate.
+Motor vehicle accidents caused by teen driving are one of the leading causes of death among teenagers in the United States.
+However, the risk factors behind teen driving accidents have not been further discussed.
+Some studies have shown that dangerous driving among teenagers is associated with drug and alcohol abuse.
+This paper replicates the "Teenage Driving, Mortality, and Risky Behaviors”, focusing on the impact of various factors on teen driving accidents and death rates,

-inputs contain all data expect for the dta file which can be obtained from https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.36.1.151
+inputs contain all data expect for the dta file which can be obtained from https://www.openicpsr.org/openicpsr/project/133501/version/V1/view?path=/openicpsr/133501/fcr:versions/V1&type=project
+Cancel changes
 outputs contains the rmd and pdf output of the research paper